 If you are a healthy, attractive, educated woman between the ages of 21 and 30, and you would like to help someone conceive a child, you may want to consider becoming an egg donor.
-You should be aware that during the screening process you will be required to undergo medical and psychological evaluation.
+During the screening process, you will be required to undergo medical and psychological evaluation.
 Here are some of the most frequently asked questions about egg donation for donors.

 How do I get matched with intended parents?